NEW IN VIDEOMANAGER 17.1

 Select the Policies pane.

-Click the User-defined Media Fields or User-defined Incident Fields section.
+Click the User-defined Media Fields section.